Europa Ohne Ende

 Biennale

-Nadja Verena Marcin joins the inaugural NFT edition of the Every Woman Biennial, Jun 24–Jul 3, 2021, showcasing digital artworks by 272 women and non-binary artists in collaboration with Superchief Gallery NFT.
+Nadja Verena Marcin joins the NFT edition of the Every Woman Biennial, showcasing digital artworks by 272 women at Superchief Gallery NFT.

 Cabíria Festival: Masterclass